East-west Overlay Encryption

 Procedure:

-- Perform the following on Left and Right devices corresponding with the following figure:
+- Perform the following on Left and Right devices corresponding with the figure above:

 # systemctl start strongswan-starter.service # swanctl --load-all